What is a Pow-Wow? Meaning, origins, and role in Indigenous cultures

 The drum is often called the heartbeat of the Earth.
 In a Pow-Wow, it:

-- • Marks the rhythm of the dances
+- • Sets the rhythm for dances

-- • Supports singing
+- • Supports songs

 - • Creates a space for collective connection

-Dance: the language of the body and soul
+Dances: language of body and soul

 Dances tell stories.
 They express: